Sambucus nigra Aurea: Golden Elder Plants

 Wider spacing pays off because at either spacing, it's only a matter of time before they make a pretty solid wall.

-It is aggressive and is not recommended for a mixed country hedge: it spreads wide and leafs out over other plants, gradually bulldozing them.
-It will never form a tidy, formal hedge.
+It's aggressive and isn't recommended for a mixed country hedge: it spreads wide and leafs out over other plants, gradually bulldozing them.
+It'll never form a tidy, formal hedge.